 1)EXAMPLE OF P175:

-a)EXAMPLE: The production of the scarab seal found in Poros in a context of LMIIIB (E4) P175i starts after or with the start of Tutankhamun period (1332-1323 B.C) (E4) .
+a)EXAMPLE: The production of the scarab seal found in Poros in a context of LMIIIB (E12) starts after or with the start of Tutankhamun period (1332-1323 B.C) (E4)

 [Of the scarab stamp seal found in Poros, Heraklion.
 The co-finds are dated to LMIIIB period.
 The find is dated to the Tutankhamun period or later.
 It belongs to the scarabs of type “nh.s n Jmn” .
 During Akhenaten period, the production of these scarab seals stopped (the name of Amun is not referred during his kingdom).
 So the scarab cannot have been produced before Tutankhamun period:it is probably a later production] (Karetsou 2000)

-b)EXAMPLE: The production of the cylindrical seal of the first Dynasty of Babylon found in tholos B in Platanos P175i starts after or with the start of the Hammurabi period of the kingdom.
+b)EXAMPLE: The production of the cylindrical seal of the first Dynasty of Babylon (E12), found in tholos B in Platanos, starts after or with the start of the Hammurabi period of the kingdom

-[Of the cylindrical seal of the first Dynasty of Babylon found in tholos B in Platanos believed to connect king Hammurabi with the MM I period is a difficult case.
-More specifically although the finding is believed to have been found in a MM I layer it contained material from the MM III/YM I period.
-So the seal may date back to the Hammurabi period, but it may be dated in a later period.]
+[Of the cylindrical seal of the first Dynasty of Babylon found in tholos B in Platanos believed to connect king Hammurabi with the MM I period.
+Specifically, although the finding is believed to have been found in a MM I layer, it contained material from the MM III/YM I period.
+So the seal may be dated back to the Hammurabi period, but it may be dated in a later period.]
 (Walberg 1992.)

 2) EXAMPLES OF P183: